HSZemi/vs-bonn/md/Ordnungen/FKGO.md

   * Biologie (Promotion)
   * Mikrobiologie (Master of Science)
   * Molecular Biology and Biotechnology (Master of Science)
-  * Organismic Biology, Evolutionary Biology and Palaeobiology (Master of Science)
+  * Organismic, Evolutionary and Palaeobiology (Master of Science)
   * Plant Sciences (Master of Science)

 Chemie